EmoCAST: Emotional Talking Portrait via Emotive Text Description: Conclusion

 \section{Conclusion}

 We propose EmoCAST, a novel diffusion-based framework for generating customized, emotionally expressive talking head videos with flexible natural language for emotional control.
-The text prompts are efficiently integrated into the network via a text-guided decoupled cross-attention mechanism and an emotive audio attention module considering the relationships between emotion, appearance, and motion.
+The text prompts are efficiently integrated into the network via a text-guided emotive attention module and an emotive audio attention module, considering the relationships between emotion, appearance, and motion.
 Furthermore, to address the scarcity of emotional datasets, we construct an Emotive Text-to-Talking Head~(ETTH) dataset containing precise expression labels and rich emotive textual descriptions.
-Based on this dataset, we propose an emotion-aware sampling strategy and a progressive functional training strategy.
+Based on this dataset, we propose an emotion-aware sampling strategy and a progressive functional training strategy, which further improve our model’s expression quality and lip-sync accuracy.
 Extensive experiments demonstrate that EmoCAST achieves state-of-the-art performance in generating highly natural and customizable expressive talking head videos.